henrytwo/henrytwo/README.md

 - 🤖 I've also worked on a number of hardware/robotics related projects in the past (lots of Raspberry Pi + 3D printing), and enjoy creating working on IoT related projects.

-- 👔 I'm looking for SWE internship opportunities for **Summer 2023**!
+- 👔 I'm looking for SWE internship opportunities for **Fall 2023**!
 Please contact me if you would like to have a chat 🙂.

 To connect with me, checkout these resources:
 - Website: [https://henrytu.me](https://henrytu.me)